 Albany, Oregon has a double hit driving down I-5.
 The paper mill and a funky metal and alloy producing plant called Wah Chang (really stinky).
 I had to go work on a computer there once and had to put special covers on my shoes incase I stepped in something that would eat through my shoes.
 Salem, Oregon had a papermill just outside of the downtown that would spew out a toxic smoke that blanketed the whole downtown, like a fog.
 Plant is gone now.

-Saddenedby Premium Member 23 days ago
+Saddenedby Premium Member about 2 months ago

 Teenage years in Missoula, MT with the papermills in full “bloom” Always knew the direction the wind was coming from.
 Pig farms in the midwest do cause concern for “who did that?” when we drove past them when the kids were little.
 A world full of smells – my son says that the funeral pyre smoke isn’t anything you wish to be downwind of. js